muhrusdi/saastart/README.md

 # Sasstart

-Sasstart is the modern SaaS boilerplate with everything you need to build better web app/site.
+Saastart is the modern SaaS boilerplate with everything you need to build better web app/site.

 ### Technologies